James Hays – President:

-I started working in aviation at Dallas Love field; working as a customer service representative at Aviall and then as an office manager for Aero Instruments.
+I started working in aviation at the Dallas-Love field; working as a customer service representative at Aviall and then as an office manager for Aero Instruments.
 After moving home to Colorado, I have enjoyed working for the Denver JetCenter at Centennial airport for the last 14 years.
 I worked as the Customer Service Manager and was promoted to Manager of Human Resources and Payroll for all of the JetCenter locations, gaining 4 years of valuable human resource experience.
 I recently accepted the position of General Manager at the Ft Collins-Loveland JetCenter where I have been since October 2012.

 I have been married for 26 years to Steve who loves aviation as well and is employed as an A&P Mechanic for Standard Aero at Centennial Airport.
 Additionally, I have a great passion for photography and have been afforded the opportunity to provide the JetCenters with pictures and marketing materials for the company website, correspondence and other social media needs.
 When I’m not taking pictures I enjoy elk hunting, camping, riding horses and spending time with my nephews.